 Please note that a 100 year amortization period on any of the graphs represents an infinite amortization period, meaning that the current employer rate would never pay off the Unfunded Accrued Liability.

-INTEREST RATE: 8.00% per annum, compounded annually (net after investment expenses).
+INTEREST RATE: 8.00% per annum, compounded annually (net of investment expense only).

 SEPARATIONS FROM ACTIVE SERVICE: Representative values of the assumed rates of separation from active service are as follows: